 Also, deep cleaning will give you the opportunity to evaluate what you have or what you are storing and decide if it stays or if it goes.
 Decluttering is like deep cleaning’s best friend.

-It’s a crazy concept, but I finally realized that the less stuff I have, the less stuff I have to constantly pick up and put away.
+It’s a wild concept, but I finally realized that the less stuff I have, the less stuff I have to constantly pick up and put away.
 I make these mistakes and learn from them so hopefully you don’t have to!

 Beginner’s Deep Clean Guide